Skip to content

 skillfish Review

-skillfish is a skill manager for AI coding agents that allows users to discover, install, update, and share skills across various AI coding environments like Claude Code, Cursor, and Copilot.
+skillfish is an all-in-one skill manager for AI coding agents, enabling users to install, update, and synchronize 'Agent Skills' across various AI coding environments.

 About skillfish